Sun conjunct South Node (North Node opposite Sun):

 The sense of familiarity and attraction is felt intuitively.
 Even in the early stages of the connection, there is a deep, unexplainable desire to be a safe emotional haven for each other.
 Moon person feels this very intensely, and as they bond deeper and deeper, South Node’s karmic patterns start to emerge into the present relationship.

-Venus conjunct South Node is a karmic rope that was sewed with the desire to be reunited once again.
 After a period of time, Moon person may feel drained by South Node’s inner fears, insecurities and needs.
 Same issues seem to repeat itself over and over again until South Node makes a conscious effort to break these cycles.

 Despite many obstacles and challenges, once formed, it is a very difficult bond to break.
 Even if the relationship doesn’t work out, both partners eventually learn very important lessons on their emotional growth.